 FAQs about Ka’Chava

-Find answers to common questions about Ka’Chava and its ingredients, benefits, and more.
+Find answers to common questions about Ka’Chava protein powder and its ingredients, benefits, and more.

 What are the negative side effects of Ka’Chava?

-Some users may experience issues with gut health or digestion, due to the high fiber content in Ka’Chava, while others have reported glucose level spikes.
-Individuals with specific food sensitivities or allergies should check the ingredient list, as it contains nuts and caffeine.
+Some users may experience issues with gut health or digestion, due to the high fiber content in Ka’Chava protein powder, while others have reported glucose level spikes.
+Individuals with specific food sensitivities or allergies should check the ingredient list, as it contains sesame, coconut, and caffeine.
 Starting with a smaller serving can help reduce discomfort, and consulting a professional for health advice before beginning any new supplement is advisable.

 Does Ka’Chava really help you lose weight?

-Ka’Chava can support weight management as part of a balanced diet and active lifestyle.
-Its high fiber and protein content promote fullness, helping stave off cravings and reduce snacking.
+Ka’Chava protein powder is not a weight loss supplement but can help support weight management as part of a healthy diet and active lifestyle.
+Thanks to its plant-based protein blend, Ka'Chava's 25 grams of protein may help promote fullness, stave off cravings, and reduce snacking.
 However, individual results can vary based on diet, exercise, and metabolism.

 Is Ka’Chava FDA-approved?